Kincardine and Mearns

 Kincardine and Mearns is one of six area committees of the Aberdeenshire council area in Scotland.
 It has a population of 38,506 (2001 Census).
 There are significant natural features in this district including rivers, forests, mountains and bogs (known locally as mosses).

 Transport links with Aberdeen have encouraged rapid population growth, especially in the north of this region.
 Existing settlements such as Portlethen and Stonehaven have greatly expanded, along with industrial activity.
 The southern part is more self-sufficient, with the fertile Mearns area sustaining a strong agricultural economy.
 Small scale tourism activity occurs along its attractive coastline and former fishing villages.

 Kincardine and Deeside district

 Between 1975 and 1996 Kincardine and Deeside was a local government district within the Grampian region.
-Its area included all of the county of Kincardineshire apart from a small area in the northeast which was covered by the City of Aberdeen.
-As the name suggested, it also included the large geographical area of the watershed of the River Dee from the southern section of Aberdeenshire.
+Its area included all of the pre-1975 county of Kincardineshire apart from Nigg in the northeast which was covered by the City of Aberdeen district.
+As the name suggested, it also included the large geographical area of the drainage basin of the River Dee from the southern section of Aberdeenshire.
 In 1996, this district became part of Aberdeenshire unitary authority in the local government reorganisation.

+Aberdeenshire Council subsequently established the Kincardine and Mearns area committee covering the North Kincardine, Stonehaven and Lower Deeside and Mearns wards, which together cover the majority but not all of the pre-1975 county of Kincardineshire.